vishal017/cheatshield/README.md

 Steps to run this project:
-1) Install miniconda and create a virtual environment
+1) Create a virtual environment
-2) Download the required files using pip install -r requirements.txt
+2) Download the required files using the command pip install -r requirements.txt